 - Technology management

 - Work measurement

-Articles submitted to Industrial Engineer should be offered on an exclusive basis and limited to 3,500 words.
+Articles submitted to ISE should be offered on an exclusive basis and limited to 3,500 words.
 Articles will be edited for publication, and all editorial changes will be made solely at the discretion of the editor.
 Members of the editorial staff may contact authors for clarifications of fact or intent.
 The editor makes the final decision about whether to accept or reject an article.

 Tips for Non-Native English Speakers

 We welcome contributors from every corner of the globe.
 However, all submissions must be submitted in English.
 Terms that appropriate the native culture are acceptable; entire sentences are not.

 Industry-specific jargon (such as in the areas of manufacturing or supply chain) can be difficult to translate, so pay special attention to choice of language around statistics and technical applications.
 Simplify this language when possible.